-This is a condensed version of a design talk I gave at WordCamp Portland, Maine and WordCamp Boston.
+This is a condensed version of a Website and UX design talk I gave at WordCamp Portland, Maine and WordCamp Boston.
 I spoke at several events during the year — pushing myself out of my comfort zone.
 It was a great experience and also a lot of work!

 Visual Design blends typography, color, space, texture, and imagery to create a website’s look and feel.
 It gives visitors their first impression of your site and company.
 It’s also essential for communicating your brand and effectively marketing your products and services.
 Usability.gov defines visual design as “strategically implementing images, colors, fonts, and other elements,” in order to enhance a design or interaction, and engage users.

 User Experience Design focuses on the needs and behaviors of website users, determining the appropriate strategy and framework to ensure that users find the site useful, easy to use, and enjoyable to visit.
 At the core of UX is ensuring that users find value in what you are providing to them.
 This user experience honeycomb was developed by Peter Morville.

 USEFUL.
 We must have the courage and creativity to ask whether our products and systems are useful, and apply our knowledge to define innovative solutions that are even more useful.

 USABLE.
 Ease of use remains vital, and yet the interface-centered methods and perspectives of human-computer interaction do not address all dimensions of web design.

 DESIREABLE.
 Our quest for efficiency must be tempered by an appreciation for the power and value of image, identity, brand, and other elements of emotional design.